Table of Contents

 Don’t share it freely.
 Don’t share it over non secure means.
-By this I mean, do not send me your passwords over email or a text message.
-(I prefer them not to be told to me verbally because there is too much room for miscommunication.)
+By this, I mean do not send me your passwords over email or a text message.
+(I prefer them not to be communicated verbally because there is too much room for miscommunication.)

 When I request a client’s login details, I provide you with a link to send it through a secure form.

-Even though I request this, still people sometimes send me their password over email.
-Simply don’t.
+Even though I request this, people still sometimes send me their passwords over email.
+Don’t.
 It’s not secure.

 Password Security Tip 2

 Don’t share more than you need to.
-Most of the time this means, don’t share third party account logins with me.
-Especially accounts that would be related to financial accounts. ie PayPal, Credit card merchant account.
+Most of the time this means don’t share third party account logins with me.
+Especially do not give me access to accounts related to financial information. i.e. PayPal, Credit card merchant accounts.
 I never need these logins.
 I never want access to any account directly tied to your bank funds.

-Some companies will have procedures in place for you to grant access to an account temporarily, rather than giving the full account logins.
-For example, GoDaddy lets you delegate your account to someone else as a way to temporarily share access with someone else.
+Some companies will have procedures for you to temporarily grant access to your account, rather than giving full account access.
+For example, with GoDaddy you can delegate access to your account to temporarily share access.